Overview of gun laws by nation: Denmark

-For sport-shooting purposes, shotguns can also be used, as can bolt-action rifles of almost any caliber (.50 BMG as one of the exceptions).
+For sport-shooting purposes, shotguns may also be used, as well as bolt-action rifles with calibers up to—but not including—.50 BMG.
 Sporting rifles are often chambered in .22 LR and 6.555 mm.

 Semi-automatic rifles are not allowed for sports shooting.

-Handguns: After two years of active membership in a shooting club, one can apply for a handgun permit which is then subject to background checks and approval by the police, and one has to be 21 years old.
+Handguns: After two years of active membership in a shooting club, one can apply for a handgun permit which is then subject to background checks and approval by the police, and one has to be 20 years old.

 Approved calibers: All calibers under 9mm (919, .38 special, .357 magnum, .32 ACP, etc.), plus a limited number of larger calibers; .40 S&W, .45 ACP, .44 special.
 The maximum number of handguns are six in .22 caliber.
 When applying for a third gun, a special permit from the department of justice is required.
 Large caliber guns, i.e. bigger than .22 caliber, are restricted to a maximum of two in the same caliber.
 Therefore, one can only own two handguns in 9 mm at any given time.
 However, it is legal to own an additional two handguns in 9 mm, if these are revolvers.
 For all handguns, the overall length must be at least 210 mm, regardless of caliber, measured without orthopedic grips or removal parts.

 A weapon permit for sporting purposes (both long and short firearms) has to be renewed every five years.
 Rifle permits for hunting rifles have to be renewed every 10 years.
 Shotguns are not held on individual permits; holders are allowed to own these as long as they have a valid hunting license – and they can keep it for up to 10 years after the hunting license expires – albeit they are not allowed to keep ammunition without a valid license.

-Carrying a firearm in public is strictly prohibited, however, a notion of proportional self-defense exists.
-This means that if someone is attacked with a firearm, they are legally allowed to defend themselves proportionally – e.g. with a firearm of their own.